beiming5029/evo-seo/README.md

 ### 🌟 Success Stories

 > "I'm not a developer.
 I'm a marketer.
-But I shipped my AI SaaS in 3 days using Sistine + Cursor.
+But I shipped my AI SaaS in 3 days using evoSEO + Cursor.
 Now making $5K MRR." - Marketing Manager turned Founder

 > "From idea to $10K MRR in 2 months.
 All vibes, no code." - Serial Entrepreneur

 > "Built and launched 3 different AI SaaS products this quarter alone.
-Vibe Coding with Sistine is my secret weapon." - Indie Hacker
+Vibe Coding with evoSEO is my secret weapon." - Indie Hacker

 ### 🤝 Contributing